vannguyengd/gooddata-ui/docs/10_vis__attribute_filter_component.md

 ### Example

 In the following example, attribute values are listed and the ```onApply``` callback function is triggered when a user clicks **Apply** to confirm the selection.
-The onApply callback receives new filter definition which you can use to filter charts.
+The `onApply` callback receives a new filter definition that you can use to filter charts.

 ```jsx
 import React, { Component } from 'react';